Christopher Minko: Krom & Mekong Sessions label

 In 2010, Minko started his own music group which he named 'Krom', meaning 'The Group' in Khmer language.

 On 6 September 2010, Krom recorded a song written by Minko using the title of Johnny Cash's song I Walk the Line.
 It was released by Minko's 'Mekong Sessions' label in VCD format, sold in stores in and around Phnom Penh, and featured on Cambodia television and radio.
 At that time Krom members numbered seven and Minko sang vocals along with a Khmer singer, and also played guitar.
 Krom's cover of Johnny Cash's I Walk the Line was later re-recorded and renamed to 'Thinkin' It Over', and was included in Krom's debut album 'Songs from the Noir'.

 By 2012, the group had undergone normal growing pains and personnel changes that resulted in its reformatting.
 The description on the official website became then: "Krom is Phnom Penh based – and its composer, songwriter, guitarist, vocalist, Christopher Minko, working with leading Khmer singer & songwriter Sophea Chamroeun and sound engineer Sarin Chhuon and guest musicians".
 The band is also made up of Sophea's sister, Sopheak Chamroeun, Cambodian bassist James "Mao" Sokleap, and Australian guitarist & English teacher Jimmy Baeck.
 Sarin Chhuon is the sound engineer and producer.

 On 13 June 2012, Krom released a 14-song album, Krom: Songs from the Noir.
 The bilingual album includes songs in English and Khmer, and mixes the traditional Delta blues sound blended with Khmer vocals of.
 Minko wrote the music and the English lyrics, plays the guitar and occasionally sings the songs.
 Chamroeun sings in Khmer and English and also wrote the Khmer lyrics.
 The album was dedicated to Minko's estranged wife, "Wassana Panmanee-Minko (Mam)", who died in Thailand in 2010 and was the inspiration for the song "Bangkok Tattoo".
 Minko also collaborated with author/novelist Christopher G. Moore singing Moore's words in the lyrics of the song "The Ying".
 A music video for the same song was produced using the artwork of Bangkok artist Chris Coles.

-Soulful, meaningful, and engaged with social questions, Minko and Sophea Chamroeun's songs – through moody and poetry-like lyrics and minimalistic and introspective melodies – confront harsh themes such as sexual trafficking and its consequences, and other uncomfortable issues and scenes that are common in the streets of Bangkok and Phnom Penh.
+Engaged with social questions, Minko and Sophea Chamroeun's songs – through moody and poetry-like lyrics and minimalistic and introspective melodies – confront harsh themes such as sexual trafficking and its consequences, and other uncomfortable issues and scenes that are common in the streets of Bangkok and Phnom Penh.
 Krom's musical inspiration comes from a long and varied list that includes Leonard Cohen, John Fahey, Gustav Mahler, Johnny Cash, Leo Kottke, Beethoven and Chet Baker.